AhmadChX/noteroom/README.md

 # NoteRoom

-A personal note-taking dashboard built for fast capture and simple organization of notes, todos, and code snippets.
+A personal note taking dashboard that makes it easy to write and organize notes, todos, and code snippets.
 Designed for simplicity, speed, and a clean dark interface.

 **All data is stored locally in your browser for privacy and instant access.**